 Now that tax season is here, I’m sure you’re looking for ways to write off as many expenses as possible, including those related to owning real estate.
 While a good tax accountant or attorney can help you uncover these sometimes-hidden tax benefits related to rental property ownership, so can a good property manager.

-Specifically, a property manager can assist with a new Trump administration law that will enable you to keep 20% of your rental income completely tax free: The Qualified Income Business deduction.
+Specifically, a property manager can assist with a law that will enable you to keep 20% of your rental income completely tax free: The Qualified Income Business deduction.

 Who Qualifies for the New Tax Law?

 QBI is the net amount (meaning the amount after all deductions) of eligible income, gain, deduction, and loss stemming from a qualified U.S. trade or business.
 Only taxable income is included in QBI.

 - Income from businesses located outside of the U.S.

 - Interest income